susanw1/zscript/docs/Zcode.md

 	The notification is considered over after the end of a packet, or at a new line.
 	On a packet based system, the notifications should not be sent in the same packet as a different response.
   * `Z00` indicates a reset notification.
 This is sent by any receiver which has reset, and still retains its notification host information.
-		This will contain the effective response to an `R00` command.
+		This will contain the effective response to an `Z00` command.
   * `Z01` indicates a interrupt from an interrupt source, and will contain basic info on the interrupt, or more as detailed below.
-  * `Z02` indicates a execution space notification, meaning a command has failed in the space, and will contain the output of the failed command, and all preceding `&`/`|` separated commands, if they can fit, otherwise a `RESP_TOO_LONG` status.
+  * `Z02` indicates a Script space notification, meaning a command has failed in the space, and will contain the output of the failed command, and all preceding `&`/`|` separated commands, if they can fit, otherwise a `RESP_TOO_LONG` status.
   * `Z03` indicates an addressing notification - e.g. to inform about a malformed address.
 All use is device specific.